clarakosi/ImageMatching/dataset_metrics/dataset_template/README.md

 #### Pros
 - Easy to use
   - required a couple of lines of code to get started
-- Supports comparing two datasets
+- Supports comparing two datasets (ex: reference data vs current data)
 - Provided valuable insight for most columns
   - ex: showed that less than 1% of cebwiki pages does not have an `instance_of` listed
 - HTML output has a great UI that is easy to read and navigate